ChrisH2727/Milestone-1/test.md

 **Method:** Inspect a page using the Google Browser Development Tools.

-**Expected Outcome:** The same header and footer is displayed on all pages except for the one assocaited with the CV.
+**Expected Outcome:** The same header and footer is displayed on all pages except for the one associated with the CV.

 **Tested Outcome:**